gregfi/f_tomlc99/README.md

 # f_tomlc99
-Fortran interface for cktan's [tomlc99](https://github.com/cktan/tomlc99) library.
-The interface seems to work, but hasn't been tested extensively, so please use caution.
+Fortran interface to [TOML](https://github.com/toml-lang/toml) through cktan's [tomlc99](https://github.com/cktan/tomlc99) library.
+The interface hasn't been tested extensively, so please use caution.
 Suggestions and fixes are welcome.

 See the `example_program.f90` file for the available facilities.
 Note that utf8 support has not yet been implemented.
 The example can be compiled with: